hanifrahmath/template_disertasi_ilkom_dike_ugm/README.md

-# Latex Template for Dissertation Writing at Doctoral Program in Computer Science, DIKE UGM
+# LaTeX Template for Dissertation Writing at Doctoral Program in Computer Science, DIKE UGM

 ## Info